-If you’re high tea party is taking place indoors, or you don’t have a garden view then bring the beauty of nature inside.
-Have one statement bouquet of flowers in a designer vase, or a have a selection of single bud-vases around the table will bring a gorgeous fresh, floral scent and show-off your flair for interior design.
+If your high tea party is taking place indoors, or you don’t have a garden view then bring the beauty of nature inside.
+Have one statement bouquet of flowers in a designer vase, or a have a selection of single bud-vases around the table to bring a gorgeous fresh, floral scent and show-off your flair for interior design.

 Create a special playlist

 What would a party be without some background music to set the tone?
 Vintage high teas are all the rage and would be complete with some 1920 swing and jazz playing softly.
 Or if you’re going for a classier theme, then some classical piano could be the perfect accompaniment.